Silk Screen Printing Process: The Ultimate Beginners Guide.

 The surface, which can be fabric, paper, plastic, or other materials, is placed under the screen.
 The squeegee is then pulled across the screen, forcing the ink through the stencil and onto the desired surface.
 This process can be repeated for multiple colors, with each color requiring a separate screen.

-Advantages of Silk Screen Printing
+Benefits of Screen Printing Techniques

 Silk screen-printed designs are highly durable and long-lasting.
 The ink used in this printing method is thicker and more reliable than other printing methods, making it resistant to fading, cracking, and washing away.